Joelrau/IW5p_DeathRun/README.md

-# Pluto IW5 Infected Mod
+# Pluto IW5 Deathrun Mod

 ## Building
 Prenotes: Whereas "MW3_Root", you should be aware it is the root directory of your mw3 installation. <br>